canjs/canjs/index.md

 [can.route](http://donejs.com/docs.html#!can.route) is the core of CanJS's routing functionality.
-It is a speical [can.Observe](#can_observe) that updates `window.location.hash` when it's properties change and updates its properties when `window.location.hash` changes. __can.route__ uses routes to translate urls into property values.
+It is a speical [can.Observe](#can_observe) that updates `window.location.hash` when its properties change and updates its properties when `window.location.hash` changes. __can.route__ uses routes to translate urls into property values.
 If no routes are provided, it just serializes the route